earkevin11/Azure-Policy---Deny-creation-of-Azure-resources-from-allowing-public-access-from-all-networks/README.md

 # Azure Storage Account

+The custom policy will only allow users to create a new Storage Account that is in compliance with our security standards.
+Option #1.
+Enable public access from selected virtual networks and IP addresses Option #2 Disable public access and use private access

 <img width="700" height="800" alt="image" src="https://github.com/user-attachments/assets/5fe3abe1-9a06-4036-afae-0c57df6642f1" />

 # When users go to create a Storage account, the options are: